Balancing ‘Me’ Vs ‘We’ Spaces in Your OfficePaul

 This can include closed office designs, with traditional cubicles and office furniture.
 But it can also mean much more than small cubicles, with quiet reserved breakout spaces, tailored to your company.

 ‘Me’ spaces can be created by using soft seating, warmer lighting and natural greenery.
 It gives people a well-deserved respite area, in a relaxing environment away from the noisy desk with constant notifications and interruptions.
 Private ‘me’ spaces are perfect for employees who require a place to recharge, focus and stay organised.

 People feel more inclined to work when they know they’re preferences are considered.
 And when an employee feels valued, they will be more likely to contribute in a meaningful way.
 That’s why it’s important to cater to different employees with a workspace that ticks all the boxes.

 To create this balance, it’s good to have an adaptable office space with a mixture of open and closed – or ‘me’ and ‘we’ – areas.
 For example, a larger meeting room is great for collaborative team meetings, but it could help employees’ personal productivity to have their own separate desk space.

-With the right office space from Anvic, you can create the perfect balance between ‘me’ and ‘we’ – boosting employee morale and improving productivity We have a vast selection of adaptable, modern, high-quality serviced office spaces across the North of England and the Midlands.
-Want to find out more?
+With the right office space, you can create the perfect balance between ‘me’ and ‘we’ – boosting employee morale and improving productivity.
+We have a vast selection of adaptable, modern, high-quality serviced offices across the North of England and the Midlands, which includes offices to rent Hull and offices to rent Burnley.
+Want to find out more about our serviced offices?
 Get in touch with our team on 0800 012 9088.